 We reported previously that the Loss-making Power Generation Sector in Singapore requires Bold Steps to improve its gross profit margin (i.e. Spark Spread) and profitability.
-New investments in power plants, partly incentivised by the LNG Vesting Scheme, resulted in a structural over-capacity of efficient CCGT generation.
+Investments in new power plants during 2011-2013, partly incentivised by the LNG Vesting Scheme, resulted in a structural over-capacity of efficient CCGT generation.

 This over-capacity combined with Singapore’s Market Model which determines the prices for electricity leaves little room for the power generating companies (the Gencos) to recover their fixed costs.
 It is a feature of these markets that they clear at the marginal cost of production.
 And the marginal cost of production of a CCGT power plant does not recover its fixed costs.